GoogleCloudPlatform/marketplace-tools/docs/terraform-k8s-app/guide.md

 ## Step 1: Push Your Chart and Images to AR

 If you don’t have one yet, create an Artifact Registry Repo in your Producer project.
-You can create a single repo for all of your Marketplace Terraform K8s App products, or have individual repositories.  \
+You can create a single repo for all of your Marketplace Terraform K8s App products, or have individual repositories.

- \
-If you choose to place your images across multiple products in a single repository, it is recommended that you place all images and charts for each product under its own “folder”. \
+If you choose to place your images across multiple products in a single repository, it is recommended that you place all images and charts for each product under its own "folder".
- \

 Your Artifact Registry repo may look like this:

 ```
 us-docker.pkg.dev/[partner-project]/[repo-name]
 # example:
-us-docker.pkg.dev/acme-ai-studio/gcloud-marketplace-repo/
+# us-docker.pkg.dev/acme-ai-studio/gcloud-marketplace-repo/
 ```

 Assuming you have a product to provide booking service as TravelAgent, and you the following assets locally